xsgxlz/stat-214-lab2-group6/code/modeling/README.md

 train_autoencoder.py: Train the Autoencoder model.

 The train_autoencoder.sh script under the code directory is designed to run the train_autoencoder.py script with all the possible hyperparameters simultaneously.

+rf_xgb_modeling_and_analysis.ipynb: Perform end-to-end modeling and post-hoc analysis for the random forest and XGBoost approaches, starting with the data and autoencoder, training RF/XGBoost on various feature sets, hyperparameter search, and cross-validation and test set performance.
+It also contains post-hoc analysis, which includes feature importance, prediction visualization, variability checks, stability analysis (through perturbation), etc.